Sofiya-Banmala/Power-BI-Portfolio-Projects/README.md

 ## **Features**

 This dashboard offers a comprehensive view of student performance through various key metrics.
-It tracks overall student performance which includes a breakdown of students by grade, enrollment trends, and preferred payment methods, offering a complete academic and administrative overview.
+It tracks overall student performance which includes a breakdown of students by grade, enrollment trends, country and preferred payment methods, offering a complete academic and administrative overview.

 ## **Technologies Used**
 Power Bi

 DAX

 ![image alt](https://github.com/Sofiya-Banmala/Power-BI-Portfolio-Projects/blob/main/Student%20dashboard%20image.JPG)